-RedRover and Purina set a goal to help ensure 25% of domestic violence shelters are pet-friendly by 2025.
-Deadlines to apply for Safe Housing and Purple Leash Project grants are May 15 and October 15 each year.
+Deadlines to apply for Safe Housing grants are May 15 and October 15 each year.
 To learn more, visit: redrover.org/SafeHousing.

-Since 1987, RedRover has focused on bringing animals out of crisis and strengthening the human-animal bond through emergency sheltering, disaster relief services, financial assistance, and education.
-To learn how RedRover is creating a more compassionate world, visit RedRover.org.
+Since 1987, RedRover has focused on bringing animals out of crisis and strengthening the human-animal bond through emergency sheltering, disaster relief services, financial assistance and humane education.
+To learn how RedRover is creating a more compassionate world, please visit RedRover.org.